The 48Hours Team

 Ruth Korver - 48Hours National Manager

-I first entered 48Hours in 2004 and have competed a total of 9 times.
-In 2013 I produced the Grand Final winner with Traces of Nut and decided it was time to retire from competition.
+I first entered 48Hours back in 2004 and ended up competing nine times.
+In 2013, I produced the Grand National Champion with Traces of Nut—and figured that was a good note to retire on.

-Luckily I love 48Hours and wouldn't have it any other way.
+Luckily, I absolutely love this wild, brilliant competition and wouldn’t have it any other way.

 Ness Patea - 48Hours National Manager